- A credit balance must currently exist on the student account before a refund can be requested. No refunds will be generated based on pending aid.

 This refund plan would supplement the University's published refund schedule.
 Subscribers are eligible for a refund throughout the term through the TRP, even when Hofstra University's refund policy has expired.
 Costs covered by the TRP include tuition only.
 The plan will refund up to 70% of insured tuition charges for personal injury/sickness withdrawal or 70% of insured tuition charges for mental health withdrawal.

 This tuition refund insurance plan is made available for your convenience and at your option.
 Hofstra University is not associated with, nor has received any benefit from, A.W.G.
-Dewar, Inc., One Beacon America Insurance Company or Atlantic Specialty Insurance Company.
+Dewar, Inc., or Intact Insurance Specialty Solutions.

 You may enroll directly through Hofstra either by: